-In honour of our fifteenth anniversary, I have assembled a few nostalgic items from our earliest years in business.
+In honor of our fifteenth anniversary, I have assembled a few nostalgic items from our earliest years in business.

-On September 7, 1997 I went to the Ottawa U public library to come up with some names for the company Steve Pickard and I wanted to found the next morning, the goal was to choose the company name, register the dot-com, and then go incorporate it.
-I really felt that I lucked out when I discovered the word Pythian, which means about the Pythia and of course the Pythia was the Oracle of Delphi in ancient Greece (remember that we launched as an Oracle ecosystem services company, our other practices came afterwards with MySQL launching in 2002 and SQL Server launching in 2005).
+On September 7, 1997 I went to the Ottawa U public library to come up with some names for the company Steve Pickard and I wanted to found the next morning.
+The goal was to choose the company name, register the dot-com, and then go incorporate it.
+I really felt that I lucked out when I discovered the word Pythian, which means “about the Pythia“.
+The Pythia was the Oracle of Delphi in ancient Greece.
+(Remember that we launched as an Oracle ecosystem services company, and our other practices came afterwards with MySQL launching in 2002 and SQL Server launching in 2005).

-I was also delighted that the Pythian Games were also hosted by the Pythia, and those were the most important ancient games after the Olympics, and they were also the very most intellectual of the games of the ancient world what with competitions of poetry and musical excellence.
+I was also delighted that the Pythian Games were also hosted by the Pythia, and those were the most important ancient games after the Olympics.
+They were also the very most intellectual of the games of the ancient world what with competitions of poetry and musical excellence.

 Most of all, I was excited that the dot-com was in fact available (since my other possible names for the company were nowhere near as good).

-So the morning of September 8, 1997 Steve and I met, picked the name, registered Pythian.com, and walked over to Industry Canada where the person at the counter smiled at us and handed us a form.
-And just like that, Pythian was incorporated, and as my first item of nostalgia here’s a scan of the original, one-page, hand-written articles of incorporation on the baseline form… we did not involve any lawyers or accountants and that address that Steve listed served as our offices and headquarters until summer 1999.
+So the morning of September 8, 1997, Steve and I met, picked the name, registered Pythian.com, and walked over to Industry Canada where the person at the counter smiled at us and handed us a form.
+And just like that, Pythian was incorporated.
+As my first item of nostalgia, here’s a scan of the original, one-page, hand-written articles of incorporation on the baseline form… We did not involve any lawyers or accountants, and that address that Steve listed served as our offices and headquarters until summer 1999.

 For a sense of what I looked like on that day, here’s a picture of me and my sweetie Nicole taken just a few weeks before then.
 I was 25 years old:

-Incidentally, Pythian was funded through what I often joking refer to as the “abject poverty funding method”.
-I had no income whatsoever from early 1998 through March of 2000, instead splitting only the income that my partner Nicole brought home from her (then) temporary job as an editor.
+Incidentally, Pythian was funded through what I often jokingly refer to as the “abject poverty funding method”.
+I had no income whatsoever from early 1998 through March of 2000.
+Instead I split only the income that my partner Nicole brought home from her (then) temporary job as an editor.
 Thank you very much, Nicole, I will always be grateful to you for believing in me and in Pythian.

 Although we incorporated in September of 1997, at first Steve and I both contracted for our existing customers under the company banner as we were saving enough to get started.
 My client was TMI Communications, which through mergers and renamings has now turned into LightSquared and curiously, they are a customer of Pythian’s today!
-Here’s a link to my resume at that exact moment when Pythian existed but we had not yet started to build the company in case you’re curious!
+Here’s a link to my resume at the exact moment Pythian existed, but we had not yet started to build the company in case you’re curious!

-What I did with my time was recruit Michael Abbey and write the very first draft of the Offering that would eventually make Pythian famous and you can have a look at it at that link if you are curious what our vision for the service was as of late spring 1998.
+What I did with my time was recruit Michael Abbey and write the very first draft of the Offering that would eventually make Pythian famous.
+You can have a look at that link if you are curious about what our vision for the service was as of late spring 1998.
 Steve and I also worked on the first draft of our logo, and I happen to have this ancient scratchpad we worked on to create it.
 Can you guess what it was meant to be?

-By the fall of 1998, we had our first clients, and on March 1, 1999, Pythian publically launched it’s service offering, having by then worked out the kinks and having lined up three early customers with quote support and a great launch partner in Red Creek Communications, a VPN hardware manufacturer that was eventually purchased by Sonicwall and then by Cisco.
-Interestingly, at the time of Pythian’s launch, there was no such thing as a client/vendor extranet use case for VPN technology, we were as far as we (or Red Creek) knew the first to adopt that technology for that purpose, and the very word “Extranet” did not exist at the time.
+By the fall of 1998, we had our first clients, and on March 1 1999, Pythian publically launched its service offering.
+By then, we had worked out the kinks and lined up three early customers with quote support and a great launch partner in Red Creek Communications, a VPN hardware manufacturer that was eventually purchased by Sonicwall and then by Cisco.
+Interestingly, at the time of Pythian’s launch, there was no such thing as a client/vendor Extranet use case for VPN technology.
+We were as far as we (or Red Creek) knew the first to adopt that technology for that purpose, and the very word “Extranet” did not exist at the time.
 Here are some cool related links:

-- Pythian’s web site as it would have looked on the day of our launch (actually scraped a bit later, unfortunately our logos did not survive)
+- Pythian’s web site as it would have looked on the day of our launch (It was actually scraped a bit later; unfortunately our logos did not survive.)

 - Our launch press release